opf/openproject/README.md

 ## Configuration

+You will have to configure both **OpenProject** and **Gitlab** for the integration to work.

+In case of **Docker** installation, follow the official OpenProject documentation [here](https://www.openproject.org/docs/installation-and-operations/installation/docker/#openproject-plugins).

-For now, this plugin should be installed in the same place as the Github plugin that comes bundled with OpenProject.
+In case of [**manual**](https://www.openproject.org/docs/installation-and-operations/installation/manual/) installation, this plugin should be installed in the same place as the Github plugin that comes bundled with OpenProject.

 - **Github plugin path:** `modules/github_integration`

 - **Path to put Gitlab plugin:** `modules/gitlab_integration`

-You will have to configure both **OpenProject** and **Gitlab** for the integration to work.
 But first you must modify **Gemfile.lock** and **Gemfile.modules** so that OpenProject detects the new module.

 Add the following in **Gemfile.lock**: